How to Build an AI Executive Briefing Agent with OpenClaw

 }

-Here’s a real example (anonymized) of what a CEO receives at 6:32 AM on a Tuesday:
+Here’s a real example (anonymized) of what a CEO receives at 6:32 AM on a Tuesday.
+This is the exact output format we target with every deployment, and the length and structure match the system prompt specifications above.

 CRITICAL